John van 't Schip: Armenia

 On 17 February 2025, he was appointed head coach of the Armenia.
 On 6 August 2025, after 4 games without a win, his contract with the national team was terminated by mutual consent.

+Kazakhstan

+On 7 August 2026, van 't Schip was announced as the new manager for Kazakhstan.

 Personal life

 In addition to his native Dutch, Van 't Schip can also speak English, Spanish and Italian.
 His mother-in-law is Dutch singer and actress Willeke Alberti.